ZenCleanz-Brain/ZC-Brain-Knowledge-Base/PUBLISHED FOLDERS MASTER/Products Related/5 elements/FIRE_-_Blood_and_Lymph.md

 ---

-## ZenCleanz FLOW 7-Day Cleanse
+## ZenCleanz FLOW 30-Day Cleanse

 ### Product Overview

-**ZenCleanz FLOW** is the fourth step to purifying the body systematically and is a 7-day cleanse designed to clear the body's rivers of life: the blood and lymph system.
+**ZenCleanz FLOW** is the fourth step to purifying the body systematically and is a 30-day cleanse designed to clear the body's rivers of life: the blood and lymph system.

 #### What's Included
-- 7 sachets of Cleansing Powder
+- 60 sachets of Nattoblast
-- 7 bottles of Purifying polysaccharide enzyme blend (Mycelia)
+- 1 bottle of Mycelia
-- 7 bottles of Invigorating Blend drink
+- 1 bottle of Spark
-- 7 sachets of chewable Strengthening tablets
+-

-All four blends help:
+All three blends help:
 - Cleanse the blood and lymph
 - Repair and activate cellular health
 - Improve immunity